SkoolNotes/Taproot/KBhHIST201ColdWar.md

 - Constructing economic systems and global market
 - "If you depend on a country for trade, you won't nuke them."
 - => Really, markets are cultivated.
-The plants are growing independently, but the gardener is responsi
+The plants are growing independently, but the gardener is responsible for cultivating the garden and preventing weeds